simulation-tree/unmanaged/README.md

 tracking can be reenabled with the `#TRACK_ALLOCATIONS` flag (only in release builds).

 ### Final leak guard
-`Allocations.ThrowIfAny()` will be called when the current AppDomain exits (when program ends).
-This will check if there are any allocations that have not been freed, and throw an exception if so.
+`Allocations.ThrowIfAny()` will be called when the AppDomain exits.
+This will check if there are any allocations remaining that haven't been freed, to throw an exception if so.

-The `Allocations.Finish` delegate can be subscribed to insert clean up code before the program ends.
+The `Allocations.Finish` delegate is called before this check is performed, allowing the user to insert automatic clean up code.

 ### Contributing and direction
 This library is developed to provide fundamental pieces that a `System` namespace would